-To join the RBC, LifeLong Clinics — which has 14 primary care clinics in Alameda, Contra Costa and Marin Counties — and the other collaborative teams had to agree to introduce all staff members to ACEs science and trauma-informed practices.
+To join the RBC, LifeLong Medical Care — which has 16 primary care health centers in Alameda, Contra Costa and Marin Counties — and the other collaborative teams had to agree to introduce all staff members to ACEs science and trauma-informed practices.
 LifeLong went full steam ahead with a 2.5-hour introductory training for more than 100 employees who work at its clinics that serve pediatric patients.
 Trauma Transformed, a program of the East Bay Agency for Children in Oakland, CA, did the training in October and November 2018.

 Four months into that training, in June, Omotoso showed staff the ACEs questionnaire and asked them how they thought patients would feel about it.

 And that’s when Omotoso realized that they had to put on the brakes.
 “A lot of the staff were uncomfortable because they themselves had similar instances that they personally were triggered by as they read the [ACE] questions themselves,” said Omotoso, who splits his clinical time between LifeLong Howard Daniel Health Center and LifeLong William Jenkins Health Center.
 He said that LifeLong will be using the deidentified PEARLS ACE screener for its pediatric population, which asks those surveyed to write on the form the number of ACEs that apply to them.
 (Here’s a link to ACEs Aware, where you’ll find out more information about PEARLS, the only pediatric ACEs screener for which California providers can be reimbursed.)